Hazardous Manual Tasks and Manual Handling - Overview

 Clause 60 of the WHS Regulation says: “A person conducting a business or undertaking must manage risks to health and safety relating to a musculoskeletal disorder associated with a hazardous manual task.”

-This duty belongs to the PCBU (organisation.)
+This duty belongs to the organisation (PCBU.)

 1. IDENTIFY any hazardous manual tasks in their workplace